mckeowr1/sm_RNA_seq/multi_mappings/README.md

 3) The final step is to create search beds to optimize the search for reads in later steps.
 This is done by using the UNIX command `split`.
 It is crucial to note the number you use for the lines parameter since this is will affect the `find_reads.R` script later on. `split_bed.sh` is a slurm script to split your bed file into 100000000 files.

-# Workflow
+# Analyze an ROI
 1) Clone the github repo

-2) Move your multimapped BAM file, it's indexs `.bai` and index created in process_multimapping steps to the BAMS file
+2) Move your multimapped BAM file, it's indexes `.bai` and index created in process_multimapping steps to the BAMS file

 3) Within the multimappings folder there is a projects directory.
 Within projects create a file for the ROI you wish to analyze (ex.
 Histone Cluster).

 4) Create a bed file using the template.bed file in the projects directory.
 Edit the genomic coordinates to your ROI.
 Save the file with the name of your ROI. ex) `histonecluster.bed` Move the bed file into your project dir.

 5) Run `regions_multi_mappers.sh`.
-The first command line arument for this script is the directory that contains your multimapped BAM files.
+The first command line argument for this script is the directory that contains your multimapped BAM files.
 The second argument is the path to your ROI.bed file.

     ````
     regions_multi_mappers.sh path/to/multimapped/bams ~/multi_mappings/projects/your_roi/roi.bed

     ````
-6) The above step should sucessfuly create a `ROI.bam` file along with a `ROI_reads.bed` file.
-This is a reduced verison of the BAM file that was also created.
+6) The above step should successfully create a `ROI.bam` file along with a `ROI_reads.bed` file.
+This is a reduced version of the BAM file that was also created.
 Now that we have this bed file, we want to break it into bins using the `bin_roi.R` script.
 Load the function `generate_binned_readnames()` and set the working directory to your project directory.
 This will create the `binned.readnames` directory in your ROI folder.
     ````
     setwd("/Users/ryan/Documents/GitHub/sm_RNA_seq/multi_mappings/histone_cluster")